-Term In the context of this plan this means, Affected Area Recovery Committee A group established under the authority of The Act to assist Councils with longer-term recovery.
-It may also be referred to as a Recovery Taskforce (especially when its membership comprises State Government representatives).
-Australasian Inter- Service Incident Management SystemThe system for the management of all incidents, imminent or act occurring in the natural or built environment; or for the many othe Combined area Two or more municipal areas determined by the Minister to be a combined area under section 19 of the Emergency Managemer 2006 Command The internal direction of an organisation's resources in an emergency Control The overall direction and management of response/recovery activities for an emergency.
+Term In the context of this plan this means, Affected Area Recovery Committee A group established under the authority of The Act to assist Committee with longer-term recovery.
+It may also be referred to as a Recovery Committee Taskforce (especially when its membership comprises State Government representatives).
+Australasian Inter- Service Incident Management System The system for the management of all incidents, imminent or actual, occurring in the natural or built environment; or for the many other activities that emergency management agencies, and those that support them, may have to deal with.
+Combined area Two or more municipal areas determined by the Minister to be combined area under section 19 of the Emergency Manageme 2006 Command The internal direction of an organisation's resources in an emerg Control The overall direction and management of response/recovery activities for an emergency.
 The authority for control can be established in legislation or in an emergency plan and includes tasking and coordinating other organisations resources to meet the needs of the situation (ie control operates horizontally across organisations) Coordination The systematic acquisition and application of resources (workers, equipment, goods and services) during response/recovery.
 Coordination can operate vertically within an organisation (as a function of command), as well as horizontally across organisations (as a function of control).
 Debrief A meeting of stakeholders to review the effectiveness of response/recovery operations Deputy Municipal Coordinator Deputy Municipal Emergency Management Coordinator appointed under section 23 of the Emergency Management Act 2006 .
 According to Section 23 the Deputy Municipal Coordinator is a ministerial appointment in each municipal area and can act for the Municipal Coordinator when the Municipal Coordinator is: Absent from duty or Tasmania